vitelabs/vite-wiki/docs/api/rpc/contract.md

 - **Parameters**:

   * `gid`:`Gid`: The id of delegated consensus group.
 A contract must assign a consensus group to have contract transaction executed.
-For example, global consensus group has id "00000000000000000002"
+For example, global delegated consensus group has id "00000000000000000002"
-  * `confirmTime`:`uint8`: The number of snapshot blocks (in 0-75) by which request sent to this contract is confirmed before responding to the transaction.
+  * `confirmTime`:`uint8`: The number of snapshot blocks (between 0-75) by which request sent to this contract is confirmed before responding to the transaction.
 0 stands for no additional confirmation required.
 This parameter must be positive if random number, timestamp or snapshot block height is used in the contract.
 If $confirmTime>0$, additional quota will be consumed for response
-  * `seedCount`:`uint8`: The number of snapshot blocks (in 0-75) having random seed by which request sent to this contract is confirmed before responding to the transaction.
+  * `seedCount`:`uint8`: The number of snapshot blocks (between 0-75) having random seed by which request sent to this contract is confirmed before responding to the transaction.
 0 stands for no additional confirmation required.
 This parameter must be positive if random number is used in the contract.
 Having $confirmTime>=seedCount$
-  * `quotaRatio`:`uint8`: Quota multiply factor in 10-100.
+  * `quotaRatio`:`uint8`: Quota multiply factor between 10-100.
 Additional quota will be consumed for contract's caller when a number above 10 is passed in.
 For example, quotaRatio=15 means 1.5 times of quota will be charged for caller.
   * `hexCode`:`string`: The hex code of contract
-  * `params`:`[]byte`: Encoded parameters
+  * `params`:`[]byte`: Encoded parameters, returned by `contract_getCreateContractParams`

 - **Returns**:
 	- `[]byte` Data